asaboor-gh/Vasp2Visual/README.md

 ```powershell
 ❯ New-Figure -VasprunFile 'E:\Research\graphene_example\ISPIN_2\bands\vasprun.xml' -sBands -FigArgs $x -SavePDF 'fig.pdf' -SavePyFile 'fig.py'
 ```
 You can edit the saved python file for further tweaking.
+Also note that if you want a string placed in python, like `ctxt = 'red'` in `Get-FigArgs`, you have to modify it as `$x.ctxt = " 'red' "`, double qoutes for powershell and single qoutes will be written in python file.

 --